 People with diabetes should also routinely be given urine testing strips so they can test their urine for ketones (particularly if their blood glucose is high (usually over 15 mmol/L) or if they have any symptoms of illness) and advised to seek medical advice if ketones are present.

-Subcutaneous continuous glucose monitoring (CGM) machines show real-time glucose on the monitor every five minutes and have alarms to indicate hypoglycaemia and hyperglycaemia.
+Subcutaneous CGM machines show real-time glucose on the monitor every five minutes and have alarms to indicate hypoglycaemia and hyperglycaemia.
 However, there is no clear consensus about the clinical indications for CGM in actual clinical practice.

 Type 1 diabetes